GYUHO Lee © 2026

 leafless tree on the field near the lake

 My desk never really stayed clean during this project.
 Sketches piled up on post-its, and flows were crossed out and redrawn again and again.
-But watching that mess slowly turn into something that actually worked felt like the whole point of the process.
+But watching that mess turn into something that actually worked was the point.

 "NEXT ARCHIVE"